vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 #### Attribute Reference

+* `instances` - List of the detailed state/view of the machine resources/instances/VMs within the deployment.
+This is a nested schema, discussed below
+* `parent_resource_id` - ID of the deployment of which this machine is a part of
+* `request_id` - ID of the catalog item request
+* `request_state` - Current state of the request.
+It can be FAILED, IN_PROGRESS, SUCCESSFUL, etc.

+### instances ###

 * `resource_id` - ID of the machine resource
 * `name` - Name of the resource
 * `description` - Description of the resource
-* `resource_state` - The detailed state/view of the machine resources within the deployment
-* `parent_resource_id` - ID of the deployment of which this machine is a part of
 * `ip_address` - IP address of the machine
-* `request_id` - ID of the catalog item request
-* `request_state` - Current state of the request.
-It can be FAILED, IN_PROGRESS, SUCCESSFUL, etc.
 * `resource_type` - Type of resource.
 It can be a machine resource type (Infrastructure.Virtual) or a deployment type (composition.resource.type.deployment), etc.
 * `status` - Status of the machine.
 It can be On, Off, Unprovisioned, etc.
 * `date_created` - The date when the resource was created.
 * `last_updated` - The date when the resource was last updated after Day 2 operations.
+* `properties` - Map of the instance/VM properties fetched from the deployment

 ### deployment_configuration ###